-Variable Description FLOW_ROOTPATH Can be used to override the path to the Flow root.
-FLOW_CONTEXT Use to set the flow context (see above).
-FLOW_PATH_TEMPORARY_BASE Can be used to set a path for temporary data.
-FLOW_LOCKHOLDINGPAGE Use to specify the html page shown when the site is locked.
+Variable Description FLOW_ROOTPATH Can be used to override the path to the Flow root FLOW_CONTEXT Use to set the flow context (see above) BCSE be used to set a path for temporary data FLOW_LOCK_HOLDING_PA GEse to specify the html page shown when the site is locked.
 This is relative to the Packages directory.
-FLOW_ONLY_COMPOSER_LOADER Set to true (1) to only use composer autoloader.
+Can be given as FLOW_LOCKHOLDINGPAGE, too.
+FLOW_ONLY_COMPOSER_LOSSETED false (0) to use the custom ClassLoader on top of the regular mechanism provided by composer (deprecated)